Exaphis/boilerkey-rs/README.md

    "Visit this URL with your smartphone" section.
     * When the URL is `https://m-1b9bef70.duosecurity.com/activate/ABCXYZ`, the activation code is ABCXYZ.
-4. Enter your BoilerKey PIN
+4. Enter your BoilerKey PIN.
 5. Done!
 Every time you run `boilerkey-rs`, a new code will be generated in `pin,code` format.
+    * Data for `boilerkey-rs` is stored in `hotp_data.json` in the working directory.

 ```console
 $ target/release/boilerkey-rs